jeesunikim/codeandfood-v01/README.md

 # codeandfood.com
 This is my personal [blog](https://www.codeandfood.com) where I'll be sharing projects, codes, and recipes.
-Using Jekyll for as a blog platform was inspired by [Dan Eden](https://github.com/daneden/daneden.me/).
+Using Jekyll as a blog platform was inspired by [Dan Eden](https://github.com/daneden/daneden.me/).

 I have a separate branch for gatsby blog, which is work in progress.